gessinger-hj/gepard/README.md

 # Examples

-Ready to use examles for JavaScript are located in __.../gepard/xmp__
+Ready to use examples for JavaScript are located in __.../gepard/xmp__
 <br/>
-Ready to use examles for Java are located in __.../gepard/gepard/java/org.gessinger/gepard/xmp__ and copiled in __.../gepard/java/lib/Gepard.jar__
+Ready to use examples for Java are located in __.../gepard/gepard/java/org.gessinger/gepard/xmp__ and compiled in __.../gepard/java/lib/Gepard.jar__
 <br/>
-Ready to use examles for Python are located in __.../gepard/python/xmp__
+Ready to use examples for Python are located in __.../gepard/python/xmp__

 ## Examples Short